Digital Customer Journey Mapping to Optimizing Them Properly

 In essence, it includes each and every online encounter that occurs between a buyer and a company during the purchasing process.

 In some circumstances, the digital customer journey might go beyond making a purchase or signing up for a subscription and include client loyalty.
 To enhance the customer’s understanding and experience of their just purchased goods, the brand could, for instance, provide bespoke post-sale offers or customized material.
+For a deeper dive, explore our guide on SEO Freelancer Mistakes Tell.

 The Impact of Digitization on Customer Experience